JLCleofas/PiMox/README.md

 I followed a this guide by [Emmet](https://pimylifeup.com/raspberry-pi-proxmox/) that gives a detailed installation guide for PiMox.

-Let us first install curl:
-`sudo apt install curl`

-It is recommended to set a static IP address on your RPi.
-To do this we can edit it via:
-`sudo nano /etc/hosts`

-You will find the host name that you set and an IP beside it:
-`127.0.0.1` change this to whatever IP that is available in your network.

-After you input the IP address, you may now save it by:
-`CTRL` + `x` then `Y` then `ENTER`

-You can check if the changes were made by running:
-`hostname -i`

-You must now set a root password as this wil be the one you are using when accessing the Proxmox WebUI:
-`sudo passwd root`

 ## Post installation

 I recently discovered this [Proxmox Helper-scripts](https://pimox-scripts.com/) by Tteck dedicated for ARM64 chips.
 This is REALLY REALLY helpful since the original Proxmox Helper-scrips are not going to work in our PiMox host.
 I wanted to share this website because I haven't seen any guide mentioning this.